External abdominal oblique muscle

 | |

-External abdominal oblique is a paired muscle located on the lateral sides of the abdominal wall.
-Along with internal abdominal oblique and transversus abdominis, it comprises the lateral abdominal muscles.
+The external abdominal oblique is a paired muscle located on the lateral sides of the abdominal wall.
+Along with the internal abdominal oblique and transversus abdominis, it comprises the lateral abdominal muscles.

 Origin

-External abdominal oblique muscle originates from the external surfaces of ribs 5-12.
-The attaching fibers interdigitate with those of serratus anterior and latissimus dorsi muscle, forming a zig-zag oblique line on the lateral side of thorax.
+The external abdominal oblique muscle originates from the external surfaces of ribs 5-12.
+The attaching fibers interdigitate with those of the serratus anterior and latissimus dorsi muscle, forming a zig-zag oblique line on the lateral side of the thorax.

 Insertion

-External abdominal oblique continues as an aponeurosis via which it inserts to the linea alba, pubic tubercle and anterior half of iliac crest.
+The external abdominal oblique continues as an aponeurosis via which it inserts to the linea alba, pubic tubercle, and anterior half of the iliac crest.

 Nerve supply